NHSDigital/nhs-login-help-centre/README.md

 - `name`: the id of the hub
 - `type`: Always `hub`
 - `layout`: Always `layouts/hub.njk`
-- `hub`: the name of the parient hub page (`home` for the home page)
+- `hub`: the name of the parent hub page (`home` for the home page)
-- `position`: determines the position on the parient hub page
+- `position`: determines the position on the parent hub page

 ### Article pages

-These pages place their content in the artcle page template that generates related the sidemenu and breadcrumbs They require the following keys:
+These pages place their content in the article page template that generates related the side menu and breadcrumbs They require the following keys:

 - `title`: Page title